Details

 Tipping

-It is customary in Europe to leave a small tip for service providers, such as waiters, if you are pleased with the service (€1-2 EUR for snacks or 10% of a meal bill).
+It is customary in Europe to leave a small tip for service providers, such as waiters, if you are pleased with the service.
 Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.

 There will be opportunities during the trip to tip your local guides or drivers.
 You may do this individually, or your tour leader may offer to collect the money and give a tip on behalf of the group.
-Recommendations for tipping local guides and drivers range from €3-5 EUR per person per day, depending on the quality and length of the service.
 Ask your tour leader for specific recommendations based on the circumstances and expectations.
 Also, at the end of your program, if you felt your G Adventures tour leader did an outstanding job, a tip would be appreciated.
-The amount is entirely your personal preference, but as a guideline, €30-40 EUR per person per week would be appropriate.
+Tipping amounts are entirely your personal preference, but as a guideline:

 Flights

-We find the best prices for flights are often available around 90 days before departure, but of course this varies greatly from route to route and year to year.
+We find the best prices for flights are often available around 90-120 days before departure, but of course this varies greatly from route to route and year to year.

 You should wait until this trip is confirmed before you book non-refundable flights.
 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.